-When a bullying incident occurs, we will investigate the issue and support the child(ren) involved.
+When a bullying incident occurs, the School will investigate the issue and support the child(ren) involved.
 The following core principles will apply:

-- Any child who is being bullied is encouraged to tell someone, write it down or report it on Whisper (Senior School) so that steps can be taken to stop the bullying - If a parent or friend is informed, we ask that it is reported to a member of staff at the earliest opportunity - Cases of suspected bullying will be investigated thoroughly and carefully as soon as possible.
-Investigations will usually be led by relevant Heads of Year (Senior School) or SLT (Junior School), although the wider pastoral team will be involved in more serious cases. - All those involved will be given the opportunity to talk about the matter with an appropriate person and make a written account. - A record of the investigation and its outcome will be kept on CPOMS - Regular communication takes place with parents/carers - Prejudice motivated bullying is treated extremely seriously
+- Any child who is being bullied is encouraged to tell someone, write it down or report it on Whisper so that steps can be taken to stop the bullying; - If a parent or friend is informed, the School ask that it is reported to a member of staff at the earliest opportunity; - Cases of suspected bullying will be investigated thoroughly and carefully as soon as possible.
+Investigations will usually be led by relevant Heads of Year, although the wider pastoral team will be involved in more serious cases; - All those involved will be given the opportunity to talk about the matter with an appropriate person and make a written account; - A record of the investigation and its outcome will be kept on CPOMS; - Regular communication takes place with parents/carers; - Prejudice motivated bullying is treated extremely seriously.

-Interventions should include the opportunity for follow up to evaluate support and if necessary provide a further course of action and/or sanction, which may include:
+Interventions should include the opportunity for follow up to evaluate support and if necessary, provide a further course of action and/or sanction, which may include:

-- Attendance at a workshop
+- Attendance at a workshop;

-- Restorative session with a member of staff present and/or our Safer Schools' Officer
+- Restorative session with a member of staff presents and/or our Safer Schools' Officer;

-- A verbal reprimand and/or warning
+- A verbal reprimand and/or warning;

-- Detention (Senior School) Reflection Room (Junior School)
+- Detention;

-- Individual supervision at breaks and/or lunchtimes
+- Individual supervision at breaks and/or lunchtimes;

-- Suspension
+- Suspension;

-- Exclusion from school
+- Exclusion from school.